-Wireframes can be static, and very simply layout ‘what goes where’, and some may be more interactive and more closely mimic the functionality of the final working product.
+Wireframes can be static and very simple layouts of ‘what goes where’, and some may be more interactive and more closely mimic the functionality of the final working product.

 Wireframes usually have a pretty specific look.
 The plain shades-of-gray and no-frills design helps everyone who looks at them understand that this is definitely not the final design.
 Rather, wireframes are blueprints that depict the structure of the product’s interface.

-Because they’re not trying to show the final design, wireframes are often subject to change, up for debate, and passed around the team for collaboration and feedback.
+Because they’re not trying to show the final design, wireframes are often subject to change, up for debate, and passed around by the team for collaboration and feedback.
 The main goal of a wireframe is to gain alignment on what’s about to be built.
 Making these decisions early on helps to save time later.
-You don’t want to be drastically changing the layout of the interface once the actual coding has started.
-(You might have to regardless, but spending some extra time getting alignment on a wireframe is at least trying to avoid it!)
+You don’t want to drastically change the layout of the interface once the actual coding has started.
+(You might have to, regardless, but spending some extra time getting alignment on a wireframe is at least trying to avoid it!)

 Do Product Managers Use Them?

 But a great product manager is hungry to learn as much as they can.
-Not only because product managers have a natural curiosity, but because to influence without authority, you need to be able to speak your teammate’s language.
-And sometimes that involves knowing a little bit about code, or AI, or marketing, or wireframes.
+Not only because product managers have a natural curiosity but because to influence without authority, you need to be able to speak your teammate’s language.
+And sometimes, that involves knowing a little bit about code, AI, marketing, or wireframes.

 Product managers are also people with ideas, and sometimes you’ll need to bring them to the team.
 When you’ve got a brainwave for how that pesky new feature should look, if you can go and scribble down a realistic wireframe to bring to your team, that’ll be much more impactful than turning up to the next meeting and clumsily trying to describe it.

 Different Types of Wireframes